 na.action

-Action taken if the data contains NA's.
+Action taken if the data contains NAs.
 Possible values are na.omit or na.impute.
-The default na.omit removes the entire record if any entry is NA.
+The default, na.omit, removes the entire record if any entry is NA.
 Selecting na.impute imputes the data (see below for details).
 Also see the function impute for fast imputation.

 nimpute